Tornadoes and severe winds strike central US as another round of rain and snow to pummel the West and North

-As severe winds prompted overnight tornado reports in parts of the central US, another series of storms bringing snow, rain and harsh winds are expected to stretch from Washington state to southern California and across the Great Lakes region on Monday, pummeling areas where hundreds of thousands are still without power after a similar barrage of severe weather last week.
+As severe storms prompted overnight tornado reports in parts of the central US, a barrage of snow, rain and harsh winds is forecast in areas from the West Coast to the Great Lakes Monday, some of which are still without power following a similar string of severe weather last week.

-At least two tornadoes were confirmed in Oklahoma, where more than 50,000 energy customers were without power late Sunday evening, according to outage tracker PowerOutage.us.
+At least seven tornadoes and 12 injuries were reported in Oklahoma, where more than 30,000 energy customers were without power early Monday, according to outage tracker PowerOutage.us.
+Two other tornadoes were reported in Kansas.

-More than 90 other storm reports -- including wind and hail -- were recorded in parts of Oklahoma, Kansas and Texas as hurricane-force winds and severe thunderstorms tore through the states.
-A gust of 114 mph was recorded In Memphis, Texas -- equivalent to a category 3 hurricane.
+More than 100 other storm reports -- including wind and hail -- were recorded in parts of Oklahoma, Kansas and Texas as hurricane-force winds and severe thunderstorms tore through the states.
+A gust of 114 mph was recorded In Memphis, Texas -- equivalent to a Category 3 hurricane.

 People are also reading…